sriharikapu/ion/doc/README.md

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Bitcoin Wiki](https://en.ion.it/wiki/Main_Page) for help and more information.

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin on your native platform.
+The following are developer notes on how to build Ion on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)